A public photography

-Toronto photographer Jessica Okonski will be documenting the shoes of 36 individuals who lost their lives to addiction and overdose,.
-Each photograph will be printed onto a 24" x 24" .vinyl tile, and will be exhibited in a 6 x 6 format in a public square.
+Emerging Toronto photographer Jessica Okonski will be documenting the shoes of 36 individuals who have lost their lives to an overdose,.
+Each photograph will be printed onto a 24" x 24" .vinyl tile, and will be exhibited in a 3 x 12 format at Nathan Phillips Square.

 In addition to the photography installation, we will produce several short videos that further contextualize their individual stories.

 "NEW TORONTO PHOTOGRAPHY EXHIBIT TO REVEAL LIVES LOST TO OPIOID OVERDOSe"